Skokie Park District Green Initiatives

 Districtwide Marketing

-• Four seasonal program guides reduced from 96-pages to 24-pages.
+• Four seasonal printed program guides have been reduced from 96-pages to 24-pages.
+Full guides are now found online.

-• Skatium publication now direct-marketed to age range households only
+• The Skatium Ice Arena publication is now now direct-marketed to area age range households only, and has been reduced from four to three annual guides.

 Park Services